-There are not shared author pages, rather, each page is for an individual.
-So each author listed as a contributor to a book can claim the book under their account.
-You can reference and give a link to each other’s Author Pages in your biography or a blog post to share the love.
+There are not shared author pages, so each author listed as a contributor can claim the book under their account.
+You can reference and give a link to each other's Author Pages in your biography or a blog post to share the love.

 Here’s an example from co-authors S.J.
 Scott and Barrie Davenport.
-Both their names are hyperlinked, which means they’ve both claimed this book.
+Both of their names have hyperlinks, which means they’ve both claimed this book.

 2. Customize your author page URL

-Creating an editorial review for your book is ONE OF THE BEST TACTICS for your Amazon book sales page — yet so many authors don’t even take advantage of it.
+Creating a stunning editorial review section for your book is ONE OF THE BEST TACTICS for your Amazon book sales page — yet so many authors don't take advantage of it.
 When Dave Chesson added an editorial review like the example below, he saw an immediate increase in book sales.

 And once you see the strategy behind it, you'll understand why it works so well.

-The editorial review section is a place on your book’s sales page where you can list up to five reviews, comments, or testimonials that others have said about you, your book, or even your previous books.
+The editorial review section is a place on your book's sales page where you can list reviews, comments, or testimonials that others have said about you, your book, or even your previous books.
 How incredible is that for book marketing?

-Here’s an example of a GREAT editorial review for Pat Flynn’s Will It Fly book.
-Notice how he bolded the names of the reviewers…this is because Pat wants to highlight the legitimacy of his writing.
-You may not know Pat Flynn of Smart Passive Income (although you really should), but there’s a chance you might know Michael Hyatt, Chris Guillebeau, Chris Ducker, etc.
+Here's an example of a GREAT editorial review for Pat Flynn's Will It Fly book.
+Notice how he bolded the names of the reviewers.
+That’s because Pat wants to highlight the legitimacy of his writing.
+You may not know Pat Flynn of Smart Passive Income (although you really should), but there's a chance you might know Michael Hyatt, Chris Guillebeau, Chris Ducker, etc.